 Interviewer: So if I'm not a smoker and I still have this chronic cough, what are some other possibilities here?

 Dr. Miller: Other possibilities would be cough due to post-nasal drip that goes on.
-Some people don't even they have post-nasal drip.
+Some people don't even know they have post-nasal drip.
 I mean, some people will have a lot of sinus congestion and blow their nose or they'll have that sensation of postnasal drip that is fluid going down the back of your throat, so that's kind of gross, but that does trigger the cough receptors in the upper airways, causes a cough.
 In fact, that's probably the most common cause of chronic cough after eight weeks.

 Interviewer: And that's one, like you said, you might not even realize what's causing it because you don't even realize you have it, necessarily.